TeRacksito/PC-Componentes-Clone/README.md

 ## ToDo and README

 Read the ToDos and READMEs in root project, frontend and backend.
-There can be found an overall view of currently implementend features, and future plans.
+There can be found an overall view of currently implemented features, and future plans.

 ## Main branch